Kar1stan/KarastanJavascriptAlgorithmTasks/README.md

 # KarastanJavascriptAlgorithmTasks
 ***
-Javascript file with 4 simple algorithm tasks.
+Javascript file with 3 simple algorithm tasks and 1 with brackets.

 ## 💻 Pre-requisites